tshepang/blog/content/Rust week of 2017-12-07.md

 I experienced some failures too:

--   I looked to using termcolor (used by ripgrep and cargo, and [may replace termcolor in clap]), but found it too hard to use\...
+-   I looked to using termcolor (used by ripgrep and cargo, and [may replace termcolor in clap]), but found it too hard to use...
 API not as pleasant
 -   I also failed to turn output into an iterator (instead of Vec)